Zha0rong/RABID-seq/README.md

 	# -2 STR :                             Path to unprocessed read2.fastq (same as used by indrops.py project.yaml filter)

 #### The structure of the output table is:
-Read depth | Unique Rabies barocdes
+Read depth | Unique Rabies barcodes
 ------------ | -------------
 1000 | 5000
 10000 | 50000